 In my reading of Romans (see here and here) Paul is not actually speaking about his audience when he says, ‘their’, ‘them’ and ‘they’ in Romans 1.
 Paul is actually speaking about some group other than who he is speaking too.
 That’s how third person plurals work.

-So I actually have problems with Gilbert’s reading.
+So my problems with Gilbert’s reading begin here.
 Paul is not telling his readers, ‘their problem is that they rebelled against God’.
 In fact, just a few verses earlier he says he is thanking God for their faith, which is being proclaimed in all the world (Rom 1.8).
 Quite the opposite.

 Gilbert will continue on to sum up a large portion of Romans 1-3.

 For most of the next three chapters Paul presses this point, indicting all humanity as sinners against God.
 In chapter 1 his focus is on the Gentiles, and then in chapter 2 he turns just as strongly toward the Jews.
 (28)

 I find one of the most significant oversights of Gilbert’s in his reading of Romans 1-3 is he fails to incorporate the Jewish interlocutor in his understanding of Paul’s speech.
 In Romans 2.17 Paul is quite clear he is not in fact speaking directly to the Roman Christian audience, he is addressing a Jewish interlocutor.

 The three facts:

 - Paul is directly speaking to an imaginary Jew (Rom 2.17),

 - Paul is responding to the imaginary Jew’s judgment on Gentiles (Rom 2.1-5), and

 - Their background audience consists of Jew and Gentile believers (Rom 1.5-6, 8, 13-15; 7.1; 14.1f),